Brunello Cucinelli S.p.A. (OTCMKTS:BCUCF) Short Interest Update

 Brunello Cucinelli S.p.A.
-(OTCMKTS:BCUCF) was the target of a significant drop in short interest in the month of February.
-As of February 15th, there was short interest totalling 130,400 shares, a drop of 20.4% from the January 31st total of 163,900 shares.
-Based on an average daily volume of 100 shares, the short-interest ratio is presently 1,304.0 days.
+(OTCMKTS:BCUCF) was the recipient of a significant drop in short interest in the month of April.
+As of April 15th, there was short interest totalling 208,500 shares, a drop of 14.8% from the March 31st total of 244,700 shares.
+Based on an average daily volume of 1,000 shares, the days-to-cover ratio is currently 208.5 days.

 About Brunello Cucinelli